Phasing-out low fixed charge tariff regulations

 Line graph of comparison between annual bills of standard-use plans and low-use plans

-Households may have low electricity use if they:
+Households may use a low amount of electricity if they:

 • have a small, or very energy-efficient house,